 How to add a Border to your Photographs in Picasa

 I used to add a border by creating a collage.
 (You can still do that using this tutorial.)
 But now you can add a border in the Image Processing Tab (with the blue button).
 So open your photo, then click the blue tab.

 In that tab, choose the “Border” option.

-The new border button, gives you great options.
+The new border button gives you great options.
 You have both an inner and outer border, and you can adjust the width of both.
-If you want only one border, just make both of them to same colour.
+If you want only one border, just make both of them the same colour.
 To change the colour, click on the “rainbow” box near the top of the page.
 You can move the “dripper” over the colours in your photo to pick one of them or choose from the palette that pops up.

 You can also adjust the space for the caption, and round the corners of the inner border and photo.

 Once you’re happy with your adjustments, make sure you click “Apply” to save them.
 You have the option to “Undo” them later if you change your mind.

 There are a few more new features in Picasa, but I’ll save them for another day.
 Have fun exploring!

 Do you use Picasa?
 Which new features do you like?